-Dream Home Consultants, LLC. is the most highly qualified home inspector, expert witness, and residential building consultant in the Cary, North Carolina area.
+Dream Home Consultants, LLC. is the most highly qualified home inspector, expert witness, and residential building consultant in the Amelia Island, Florida area.
 Read further and contact us to learn why we make this bold statement.
 We may be a little more expensive, but we provide exceptional overall value.

 You Get What You Pay For